ecwu/ecwu.github.io.source/content/post/120-film-and-rb67.md

 ### Rotating Back (Film holder)

-RB in the camera name stands for “**R**otating **B**ack”, and the back I own is in 6x7 (cm){{% sidenote "rb67-back-size" %}}It supports other formats like 6x4.5, 6x6, 6x8, but you have to pay for these backs. ([Mamiya RB67 Camera Guide - Backs](https://rb67.helluin.org/backs/)){{% /sidenote %}} format (you can shot 10 frames with a standard rolls of 120 film), it is impractical to shoot in portrait orientation by rotating the whole camera. {{% sidenote "hassel66" %}}A camera like the *Hasselblad V* system is using a 6x6 format, It makes no difference with portrait or landscape orientation.
-Not to mention it weight way less than a Mamiya.{{% /sidenote %}} So the adapter plate is rotatable, to easily switch between a portrait orientation or landscape orientation when shooting with this heavy camera body.
+RB in the camera name stands for “**R**otating **B**ack”, and the back I own is a 6x7 (cm){{% sidenote "rb67-back-size" %}}It supports other formats like 6x4.5, 6x6, 6x8, but you have to pay for these backs. ([Mamiya RB67 Camera Guide - Backs](https://rb67.helluin.org/backs/)){{% /sidenote %}} format (you can shot 10 frames with a standard rolls of 120 film).
+It is impractical to shoot in portrait orientation by rotating the whole camera. {{% sidenote "hassel66" %}}A camera like the *Hasselblad V* system is using a 6x6 format, It makes no difference with portrait or landscape orientation.
+Not to mention it weight way less than a Mamiya.{{% /sidenote %}} So the adapter plate is designed to be rotatable, to easily switch between a portrait orientation or landscape orientation when shooting with this heavy camera body.

 {{< figure
   src="https://cdn.ecwuuuuu.com/blog/image/back-loaded-with-film.jpg"